 The shading illustrates the diversity of this group - the darker the colour the greater the number of species.
 Data provided by WWF's Wildfinder.

-Canis is a genus containing seven to 10 extant species, including dogs, wolves, coyotes, and jackals, and many extinct species.
+Canis is a genus containing seven to 10 extant species, including the domestic dog, wolves, coyotes, and jackals, and many extinct species.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.